The Ladders will begin Oct 17, 2022

 The WBV Pickleball Club offers 3 competitive ladders and one open, social ladder.
 Description of Skills are listed on each ladder page to help you determine what ladder is most appropriate for your current skill level.
+To access each Ladder, hover over the Ladder Tab at the top of this page and select one of the following ladders.

 Eligibility to play on a ladder: You must be a member of the Westbrook Village Pickleball Club and your dues must be current.
 You may play on 2 ladders.